Kdecherf/pass-report/README.md

 first line of a password, thus ignoring renames and reencrypts.

-**Note:** this extension may take a long time to show data for all passwords as lons as it needs to decrypt each of them.
+**Note:** this extension may take a long time to show data for all passwords as it needs to decrypt each of them.

 This extension and the configuration were inspired by [this thread](https://lists.zx2c4.com/pipermail/password-store/2015-July/001638.html).